i40-Tools/CPSDocumentGenerator/README.md

 ## What is HeterogeneityGenerator?

-HeterogeneityGenerator  is a java based tool , which generates  heterogeneity AML files (based on XML) based on probability and document containing number of child nodes.
-It perform XML data partition for heterogeneity such as different Granularity levels.
-The goal of this project is to automate process of creating data heterogeneity in AML files based on randomness and probability.The tool tool takes input an AML file and outputs 2 heterogeneity generated files.
+HeterogeneityGenerator  is a Java based tool , which generates heterogeneity AML files (XML) based on probability and AML document containing number of child nodes.
+Heterogeneity such as  different Granularity, It perform XML data partition in to two files keeping syntactical consistency of the obtained files against the AutomationML XSD schema.
+The goal of this project is to automate process of creating data heterogeneity in AML files based on randomness and probability.The tool takes input an 'AML file' and outputs 2 files with different heterogeneity which can be used as input for data integration.
+The integration tool output can then be compared with the orignal input of this tool thus making the process to achieve recall and precision for the obtatined result.

 ## Build and Setup